Exponential Decay of Correlations for Finite Horizon Sinai Billiard Flows: Quasi-compactness of the resolvent , first results on the spectrum of

-In this section we use the control over $\cL_t$ established in the previous section to deduce the quasi-compactness of the resolvent acting on $\cB$ and obtain the first spectral properties of the generator $X$.
+In this section, we use the control over $\cL_t$ established in the previous section to deduce the quasi-compactness of the resolvent acting on $\cB$ and obtain the first spectral properties of the generator $X$.
 We begin by defining the generator $X$ of the semi-group acting on elements of $\cB$,

-The domain of $X$ is defined simply as the set of $\oldh \in \cB$ for which the above limit converges in the norm of $\cB$.
+The domain of $X$ is defined as the set of $\oldh \in \cB$ for which the above limit converges in the norm of $\cB$.
 By Lemma~\ref{lem:strong c}, the operator $\cL_t$ is strongly continuous on $\cB$ which implies \cite[Lemmas 6.1.11, 6.1.14]{Davies} that $X$ is a closed operator, with domain dense in $\cB$.
+(Indeed by Lemma~\ref{lem:C1}, the domain of $X$ contains $\cC^2(\Omega_0)$.)
+This allows us to define the resolvent $\cR(z) = (z Id-X)^{-1}$.
+For $z = a + ib$, $a>0$, the resolvent $\cR(z)$ has the representation,